-- Use left click to select the position on non-clickable elements and right click to select clickable elements like links.
-You can use left click on links if you want to navigate on your site.
+- Use left click to select the position on non-clickable elements and right-click to choose clickable elements like links.
+You can use left-click on links to navigate on your site.

 - Select the position in which the ad should appear in relation to the selected element.

-The element picker works with all modern browsers and with Internet Explorer (IE) 11 and higher.
+The element picker works with all modern browsers, and Internet Explorer (IE) 11 and higher.

 Debugging invisible or wrong positions

-If your ad does not show up (or shows up in the page footer) or is placed in a strange position, it might be because of a wrong element selector.
+If your ad does not show up or is placed in a strange position, it might be because of a wrong element selector.